 Everyone dreams of a straight, shiny smile.
 Sometimes, there are certain factors that mean it isn’t always possible.
 Some of these factors can be out of your control, but there are certain causes of crooked teeth that can be avoided.

 There’s a misconception that no one should be happy with their teeth if one or two of them are crooked.
 Each smile is unique to the individual and this misconception makes no difference as long as you’re happy and confident with your smile.

 For some people, the way their teeth look plays a big part in how they present themselves and their smiling confidence.
 Below outlines the four key causes of crooked teeth.

 Hereditary and Biological Factors

 Genetics is a fundamental factor for crooked teeth.
 The chances are you’ll have crooked teeth if they’ve been passed on from your family, usually your parents.
 There are many genetic factors that determine the alignment of your teeth; the number of your teeth, the size of your teeth and jaw, and the biting point when you bite down on food.
 Unfortunately, hereditary factors mean these factors are out of your control as your teeth develop.

 Believe it or not, the food you eat plays a big part in how your teeth look.
 Eating sugar, for example, can lead to tooth decay.
 The tooth decay process eventually leads to one or more teeth falling out.
 This leaves a gap in your mouth, and your neighbouring teeth may shift out of position to fill the gap.
 There is no guarantee the teeth will move straight either.
 Therefore, avoid sugar at all costs and consume foods that strengthen teeth and your enamel for a long-term smile.
-You can read more about poor nutrition and its impact on your teeth here.
+You can read this article for more details about poor nutrition and its impact on your teeth.